November 19, 2016 to January 2, 2017

 A Winter Passport ticket providing daytime admission to all 3 houses is $29.49 for adults, $9 for children 6-17.
 Children under 6 are admitted

 free.
-Regular Newport Mansions daytime tour tickets remain valid through the Christmas season as well.
-Winter Passport tickets will be available in early November.
+All other Newport Mansions daytime tour tickets remain valid through the Christmas season as well.

 Holiday Evenings at the Newport Mansions